verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --legalize

-    Reconstruct a clustering and placement solution from an input flat placement file (use of this option supercedes option:: --pack).
+    Reconstruct a clustering and placement solution from an input flat placement file.
+    Use of this option supercedes option:: --pack.

     **Default:** ``off``